For years whenever I go to Germany, my mom and aunts have been saying, “We should go to Heidelberg.”

 Just the journey up to the castle entrance is quite steep and long, though it naturally provides a gorgeous look out onto the city and river Neckar.

 At the top of the hill just before the castle, there are old gardens which I imagine are just packed with students when classes are in session.
-Unfortunately the classic balconies were closed from construction, but we still got a glimpse of the view through the barriers.
+Unfortunately the classic balconies were closed for construction, but we still got a glimpse of the view through the barriers.